Economy Committee - Friday 15 November 2024, 2:00pm - West Yorkshire Combined Authority Webcasting

 which I think James is leading on, please.

-7 Employment Support, Work and Health
+7 Employment Support, Work & Health

 Thank you, Chair.